 This next house stole my heart from the get go, but its charm quickly evaporated when we visited.
-The yard in the back is practically non-existent, and although it is around 1700 sq ft, which is just about perfect for our needs, the layout (and the kitchen), didn’t fit our needs.
+The yard in the back is practically non-existent, and although it is around 1700 sq ft, which is just about perfect for our needs, the layout (and the kitchen), didnt work for us.

-So while we liked Hendersonville, particularly the downtown area, we didn’t see anything that would work for us and we weren’t convinced the communities were as active as we would like.
+So while we liked Hendersonville, particularly the downtown area, we didn’t see anything that compelled us to pull the trigger and we weren’t convinced the communities were as active as we would like.

 Next up was Connestee Falls, a gated community located in Brevard, about 40 minutes south of downtown Asheville.
 Connestee Falls reminded us of where we live now, but a bit nicer.
-The homes are all well maintained and each one is unique, there’s a beautiful clubhouse that overlooks a professional level golf course, a pool, four lakes, several planned activities (not the least of which is a very active pickleball group) and the charming town of Brevard is less than a 15 minute drive.
+The homes are all well maintained and each one is unique.
+There is a lovely clubhouse that overlooks a professional level golf course, a pool, four lakes, several planned activities (not the least of which is a very active pickleball group) and the charming town of Brevard is less than a 15 minute drive.

 The community is quite large, and our realtor sent more than 43 listings.
 It took forever to sift through them, but I narrowed them down to a bakers dozen.
 The one thing that stood out was the varying prices.
 There’s truly something for almost every budget, starting with a small ’round’ home for $90,000 up to well over a million for custom homes on or near the water.